TheSolaAI/sola-application/README.md

 SOLANA_RPC=your_solana_rpc_url_here
 ```

 > During production, use third-party services to keep the keys secure.
-Refer to Cloudflare tools.

 ## Running the Application

-To start the project, run the following commands:
+To start the project:

 ```sh
 npm run dev